-The Justice for Victims of Corrupt Foreign Officials Act (Sergei Magnitsky Law) (SML) was introduced in October 2017 to authorize the Government of Canada to to designate foreign nationals who, in the government’s view, are responsible for, or complicit in, gross violations of internationally recognized human rights.
-A designation under SML may also be made in respect of foreign public officials (or their associates) who, in the government’s view, are responsible for, or complicit in, acts of significant corruption.
+The Justice for Victims of Corrupt Foreign Officials Act (Sergei Magnitsky Law) (SML) was introduced in October 2017 to authorize the Government of Canada to designate foreign nationals who, in the government’s view, are responsible for or complicit in gross violations of internationally recognized human rights.
+A designation under SML may also be made in respect of foreign public officials (or their associates) who, in the government’s view, are responsible for or complicit in acts of significant corruption.
 Designations under SML are made through the Justice for Victims of Corrupt Foreign Officials Regulations.

-For more information about SML, please see our November 2017 Blakes Bulletin: New Canadian Sanctions Legislation in Effect: Sergei Magnitsky Law.
+To learn more about SML, please see our November 2017 Blakes Bulletin: New Canadian Sanctions Legislation in Effect: Sergei Magnitsky Law.

 Permits and Licences

 For federally regulated financial institutions, the Office of the Superintendent of Financial Institutions (OSFI) published an Instruction Guide that sets out OSFI’s expectations with respect to this screening obligation, including the frequency and scope of the required screening.
-Specifically, OSFI expects that screening must be conducted weekly at a minimum, and more frequently where circumstances dictate.
+Specifically, OSFI expects that screening must be conducted weekly at a minimum and more frequently where circumstances dictate.
 Larger federal financial institutions are expected to screen their records daily.
-New client names must be checked against sanctions lists as part of, or as soon as reasonably possible after, the onboarding process.
-OSFI also expects that federal financial institutions subject to the PCMLTF Act will apply the foregoing search measures to recorded beneficial owners of clients and other third parties.
+New client names must be checked against sanctions lists as part of or, as soon as reasonably possible, after the onboarding process.
+OSFI also expects that federal financial institutions subject to the PCMLTFA will apply the foregoing search measures to recorded beneficial owners of clients and other third parties.
 Sanctions screening measures must also be integrated into transaction monitoring processes.

 Accessing Sanctions Lists

 In recent years, the Government of Canada has made progress toward consolidating the lists of sanctioned persons designated under Canadian legislation.
 The Consolidated Canadian Autonomous Sanctions List maintained by Global Affairs Canada now comprehensively lists individuals and entities that are designated under SEMA and SML regulations.
-Public Safety Canada maintains a list of terrorist persons designated under the Criminal Code regulations (available here).
-The United Nations has a consolidated list of all designations under Security Council resolutions (available here), which should presumably capture all designations under the United Nations Act.
-Individuals designated under the FACFO Act are not currently included under any of the above consolidated lists and can be accessed through the regulations (available here and here).
+Public Safety Canada maintains a list of terrorist persons designated under the Criminal Code regulations.
+The United Nations has a consolidated list of all designations under Security Council resolutions, which should presumably capture all designations under the UNA.
+Individuals designated under the FACFO Act are not currently included under any of the above consolidated lists and can be accessed through the FACFO (Tunisia) Regulations and the FACFO (Ukraine) Regulations.
 Note that OSFI no longer maintains a list of designated persons.

 There are a number of reporting requirements under the Canadian sanctions legislation:

-Third, institutions subject to the PCMLTF Act must also report matches with the Criminal Code list and designations under the United Nations Act suppression of terrorism regulations to the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) consistently with FINTRAC’s guidance on submitting terrorist property reports.
+Institutions subject to the PCMLTFA must also report matches with the Criminal Code list and designations under the UNA suppression of terrorism regulations to the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) consistently with FINTRAC’s guidance on submitting terrorist property reports.

 Penalties and Contravention

 It is a criminal offence in Canada to willingly contravene the Canadian sanctions legislation.
-Contraventions are punishable by significant fines, imprisonment, or both.
+Contraventions are punishable by significant fines or imprisonment, or both.
 Moreover, a violation of the sanctions legislation, or even an allegation of a violation, may significantly harm the reputation on any organization, particularly a financial institution.

 BLOCKING AND ANTI-BOYCOTT LEGISLATION

-First, the Foreign Extraterritorial Measures (United States) Order, 1992 (1992 Order) blocks the extraterritorial application in Canada of the U.S. embargo against Cuba.
-The 1992 Order prohibits a Canadian corporation, including its directors, officers, and employees, in respect of any trade between Canada and Cuba, from complying with an extraterritorial measure of the United States.
-The 1992 Order also prohibits complying with any direction or communication relating to such a measure that the Canadian corporation has received from a person who is in a position to influence the policies of the Canadian corporation.
-There is also an obligation to notify the Attorney General of Canada of any such communications.
-For information about the impact of the changes to the United States-Cuba relations for Canadian businesses, see our February 2016 Blakes Bulletin: What the United States’ Weakened Embargo Against Cuba Means for Canadian Business.
+The Foreign Extraterritorial Measures (United States) Order, 1992 (1992 Order) blocks the extraterritorial application in Canada of the U.S. embargo against Cuba.
+The 1992 Order prohibits a Canadian corporation, including its directors, officers and employees, in respect of any trade between Canada and Cuba, from complying with an extraterritorial measure of the U.S.

-Second, the Certain Foreign Extraterritorial Measures (United States) Order, 2014, prohibits any person in Canada from complying with U.S. “Buy America” requirements in relation to the redevelopment of premises in northern British Columbia that were leased by the State of Alaska.
+The Certain Foreign Extraterritorial Measures (United States) Order, 2014 prohibits any person in Canada from complying with U.S. “Buy America” requirements in relation to the redevelopment of premises in northern British Columbia that were leased by the State of Alaska.

 EXPORT AND IMPORT CONTROLS